 Who designed your book covers?

 I did (you can probably tell!)
 While searching online websites for photos for the cover of my first book, I couldn’t find anything I liked, so I decided to use one of my own.
 Since then, I’ve taken all the cover photographs.
+What is your favorite film and why?

 You’ve got mail.
 That book shop - need I say more?